subhashmu/MONKEY-AND-COW-DETECTION/README.md

 obtained good results.

-• Machine learning algorithms have proven to be very useful in pattern recognition and classification, and hence can be used for MONKEY and COW detection on Railway Tracks as well.
+• Machine learning algorithms have proven to be very useful in pattern recognition and classification, and hence can be used for MONKEY detection on Railway Tracks as well.

 ## LITERATURE REVIEW